In this policy:

 We collect information relating to you that you have provided to us when you:

-- use our website or microsites, including when you use our broadband checker or any other tools available on these sites;
+- use our website, microsites, and any third party websites or applications including when you use our broadband checker or any other tools available on these sites;

 - contact us, including via social media, email or telephone; or